Not talking yet?

 Therapy for children is nearly always play-based.
 Play is a child’s work, after all!

-I will provide you with hands-on parent training regarding the best ways to facilitate feeding, speech, and language development through play.
+We will provide you with parent training regarding the best ways to facilitate language development through play.

 There is so much we can do together to build language-rich environments for children who are late talkers.